2 Bradmore Road, OX2 6QN

 The Bradmore Road house has 8 single study bedrooms, between categories 1 and 4.

-All tenancy periods begin on Monday 24 September 2018.
-The tenancy agreement for this house is 44 weeks ending Sunday 28 July 2019.
+All tenancy periods begin on Monday 23 September 2019.
+The tenancy agreement for Bradmore Road is 44 weeks ending Monday 27 July 2020.

 This house is located in a lovely quiet residential area of Oxford.
 Less than a ten minute walk to the College site, and 15 minutes' walk to the city centre, the house is also very near to the University Parks.